Therapy for people who suspect being neurodivergent

 They blame themselves for what’s going wrong in life.
 Friends and family remind them that it’s not always their fault, but it feels fake and empty when they say it.
 How can it not be their fault when they don’t see anyone else struggling in the same ways?
 Their support systems often say “call me if you need anything” and “I’m here for you,” but when they do reach out they feel as though their support systems don’t get it.
 They feel dismissed and never hear people outright accuse them of being overdramatic, but they seem to imply it.
 And let’s face it, my clients might not even have the bandwidth to reach out in the first place, which often feels like a burden and it further complicates even sending a text.

 At times it feels like being able to pour themselves into work or projects is one of the best ways they can contribute to the world and they find themselves prioritizing work and putting their own care on the back burner.
+While when they can accomplish things at work they feel the rush of success and achievement, to only face crippling moments of overwhelm and feeling like the bare minimum is out of their capacity.

 “Be messy and complicated and afraid and show up anyways.”